pomkos/biking/README.md

 # Features:

-* GUI
+* Use GUI to designate input/output folders, customize settings
-* Reorganize all raw bike files into a readable format
 * Option to clean data by designating Cadence and HR limits
 * Option to obtain how many seconds participants were in negative power
+* Option to merge all new bike files into one excel sheet, for SPSS analysis
+* Reorganizes all raw bike files into a readable format
 * Reorganized files are ready to use with MatLab analysis

 # How to